danliris/com-danliris-service-finance-accounting/README.md

 ModelConfigs

-- Collection of classes to setup entity model  that will be used in EF framework to generate table
+- Collection of classes to setup entity model  that will be used in EF framework to generate schema database.

 Migrations